Core Grant Overview

 - Veterans

-- Organizations cannot share or borrow a 501(c) status with another entity.
-The name on the application must match the name on the IRS-issued letter.
+- The name on the application must match the name on the IRS determination letter.

-- Individual schools, churches, and volunteer fire departments will not need a 501(c) letter, as they are either exempt by law or fall under a blanket exemption due to municipal affiliation.
+- Individual schools, churches, and volunteer fire departments will not need to provide a 501(c) letter if they are exempt by law or covered under a municipal exemption.

-- Cities, villages, towns and counties are limited to one application.
-A statement of support from the city or county administrator endorsing the project must be included with the application.
+- Cities, towns, villages, and counties are limited to one application per jurisdiction and must include a statement of support from the respective administrator or governing body.

-- School applications must be submitted through the district office.
-If no district office exists, the application must be approved by the school principal or administrator.
+- Applications must be submitted through the district office (or approved by the school principal/administrator if no district office exists).

-- Each school district should be submit one application encompassing all schools within the district.
+- Each district should submit one application encompassing all schools within the district.

-- If an affiliated organization is applying on behalf of the school, the organization must hold its own 501(c) status.
-Additionally, a letter from the principal or administration must be included, stating that the school or district does not intend to apply and confirming that the organization is applying on their behalf.
+- If an affiliated nonprofit applies on behalf of a school, the organization must hold its own 501(c) status and include a letter from school administration confirming that the school district will not apply independently.

 - Capital campaigns